 installSA: true

-is a global passphrase with which all JWTs are signed.
-Applications dealing with the JWT must know
+The jwtSecret is a global passphrase with which all JWTs are signed.
+Applications dealing with JWTs must know

-recommend to use 🔗 config-syncer to share the secret into other namespaces.
+recommend using 🔗 config-syncer to share the secret to other namespaces.

-From the example above we decided that the Profile backend
+From the example above we decided that the Profile backend, Address book backend, Inbox backend

 and ingresses all together in the domain of the service: